Skagit Valley College

 Skagit Valley College (SVC) is a public community college in Mount Vernon, Washington.
 It serves students in Skagit, Island, and San Juan counties in northwest Washington state.
-Established in 1926, SVC grants academic transfer pathways, professional/technical degrees, and certificates.
+Established in 1926, SVC is as the second-oldest continuously operating community college in the state of Washington.
+SVC grants academic transfer pathways, professional/technical degrees, and certificates.
 The academic transfer degree and several professional/technical degrees can be completed online.
 SVC also offers Basic Education for Adults and Community Education courses.
 Courses are offered during Summer, Fall, Winter, and Spring quarters.

 The SVC district includes two campuses and three centers: the Mount Vernon Campus, SVC's main campus, is located in Mount Vernon, Washington, and the Whidbey Island Campus is located in Oak Harbor, Washington.
 The San Juan Center is located in Friday Harbor, and the Marine Technology Center in Anacortes, Washington.
 Also, SVC serves many military and their dependents at the college's Whidbey Island Campus.

 SVC offers three Bachelor of Applied Science Degrees: Environmental Conservation, Applied Management, and Healthcare Management.